-UPDATE: Yellowstone Has Teeth was dedicated to Jerry and Cindy Mernin, and in recent years, Marjane has been involved with getting Jerry Mernin's memoir published.
+UPDATE: Yellowstone Has Teeth was dedicated to Jerry and Cindy Mernin, and Marjane later was involved with getting Jerry Mernin's memoir published.

-Yellowstone Ranger, stories from a life spent with bears, backcountry, horses, and mules, from Yosemite to Yellowstone was published this spring by Riverbend Publishing http://www.riverbendpublishing.com/yellowstone-ranger.html It can be ordered directly from Riverbend, from your local bookstore, or from Amazon.
-His widow, Cindy Mernin, will be in Yellowstone for book signings.
+Yellowstone Ranger, stories from a life spent with bears, backcountry, horses, and mules, from Yosemite to Yellowstone was published in 2016 by Riverbend Publishing.
+It can be ordered directly from Riverbend, from your local bookstore, or from Amazon.

 Marjane Ambler has been a journalist since 1968.
 She was an associate editor of High Country News (an environmental newspaper) from 1974-1980.